brummer10/Mamba/README.md

 You could load a Sound-font via the Menu -> "Fluidsynth" -> "Load Sound-font", or drag'n drop it from your Filemanager on the Keyboard.
 Mamba will start the Fluidsynth engine and do the needed connections so that you could just play along.
 Menu -> "Fluidsynth" -> "Settings" will pop-up a new Window were you could select the Instrument for the channel and do settings for Fluisynth Reverb and Chorus.
+As well you could select there your tuning scale to use, available options been Just Intonation, 12-edo or Scala.
 All your Settings will be saved on exit, so on next start you could just play along.